Surrogacy law – clear legal guidance for growing families

 Surrogacy law for single parents

-Surrogacy can be a positive and practical route to parenthood for single women and single men.
-However, surrogacy law for single parents in the UK is complex and needs careful planning from the outset.
+Surrogacy can be a positive and practical route to parenthood for both single men and women.
+However, surrogacy law for single parents in the UK can be complex and often requires careful legal planning from the outset.

 While surrogacy itself is legal, UK law treats the surrogate as the child’s legal mother at birth.
 As a single intended parent, you will usually need to apply for a parental order after your child is born to secure full legal parenthood.
 Since changes to the law in 2019, single parents can apply for a parental order in their own right, provided the legal criteria are met, including the requirement for a biological link.

 If you are a single mother who needs to rely on egg donation, or a single father using donor sperm, different legal routes such as adoption may need to be considered.
 You may also need advice on international surrogacy, immigration, British nationality and the practical steps to bring your child home.
-Our surrogacy solicitors will guide you clearly through your options, explain the risks, and help you protect both your position and your child’s future from day one.
+Early specialist advice can help you understand your options, reduce uncertainty and protect your child’s long-term legal position.

 Contact us today